rbreesems/flamingo/README.md

 Modifying the packet header structure has the following ramifications:

 1. Our radios can only talk with each other, they cannot talk to any radios using normal Meshtastic firmware.
-2. A normal Meshtatic packet arriving at one of our radios is rejected upon reciept after header parsing because of a magic number mismatch.
+2. A normal Meshtatic packet arriving at one of our radios is rejected upon receipt after header parsing because of a magic number mismatch.
 There is a 1/66536 chance (~ 0.002%) that the magic number will be correct, but the packet will be rejected after further parsing due to structure mismatch.
 3. Our packet header is constructed such that the original `hop_limit` and `hop_start` fields will have values of 1 and 0, respectively, so this packet will not be forwarded after the header is parsed.
 Unpacking this packet will fail due to fields mismatch and so will be rejected.

-There was enough extra bytes in the original Meshtastic packet structure that the 200-byte payload limit was not affected by the packet header modification.
+There were enough extra bytes in the original Meshtastic packet structure that the 200-byte payload limit was not affected by the packet header modification.

-Setting the hop-limit greater than 7 has to be done via the CLI as the phone apps all assume the max hop limit is 7.
+Setting the hop-limit greater than 7 must be done via the CLI as the phone apps all assume the max hop limit is 7.